jordon-ogo/FaceRecognition/README.md

 This repository contains all of the code for the face recognition project.
 The application cannot run with this code.
 All keys and links have been removed.
-Go to the link below to view it.
+To view the project, go to the link below.

 "https://smart-brain-115.herokuapp.com/"